terry-teppo/truthspec-doctrine/meta_TruthSpec.md

 ---

+> 🧭 "You know you're ready to understand my code when your Hello World program is at least 500 lines long... and you think, *if I just added this one more thing.*"

+---

 ## 🧩 TruthSpec Schema

 Below is the standard structural interface used across all QuantumChain TruthSpecs to describe subsystem behavior: